JoinING the Lab

-Project in detail: Neurons form complex extended cellular structures.
-For example, motoneurons have cell bodies in the spinal cord whilst extending axons down to the muscles of hands and feet.
-This presents a problem for neurons, as the majority of newly synthesized protein is made in the cell body and then transported down the axon to its site of use.
-Consequently, defects in transport are observed in many neurodegenerative conditions, including Alzheimer’s, Parkinson’s, Huntington’s and ALS.
-All axonal transport out from the cell body is powered by kinesin microtubule motors.
-However, different classes of cargo can slow kinesin transport by up to 100-fold.
-The goal of this project is to understand how kinesin responds dynamically to different types of cargo, shedding light on how different transport rates are achieved in neurons, and how this is disrupted in neurodegeneration.
+Neurons form complex extended cellular structures.
+For example, motor neurons have cell bodies in the spinal cord, but extend axons down to the muscles of hands and feet.
+This length presents a problem for motor neurons, as the majority of newly synthesized protein is made in the cell body and then transported long distances down the axon to its site of use.
+Consequently, defects in transport are observed in many neurodegenerative conditions, including Alzheimer’s, Parkinson’s, Huntington’s and ALS, and understanding the mechanism of axonal transport is crucial to providing new avenues for therapeutic intervention.
+Kinesin motors power polarised long-range transport along the microtubules in neuronal axons.
+The goal of this project is to understand how disease causing mutations in kinesin disrupt the transport of specific axonal cargo.

 Where: The successful applicant will be based in the Sheffield Institute for Translational Neuroscience, whilst working closely with all three labs involved.
-You will be supervised by: Dr Alison Twelvetrees (Dept of Neuroscience, Sheffield); Dr Tim Craggs (Dept of Chemistry, Sheffield); Prof Michelle Peckham (Astbury Centre, Leeds).
+You will be supervised by Dr Alison Twelvetrees (Dept of Neuroscience, Sheffield), Dr Kurt De Vos (Dept of Neuroscience, Sheffield) and Dr Joseph Cockburn (Astbury Centre, Leeds).

-We strongly encourage you to email the project supervisor prior to submitting an application to discuss your suitability for this project.
-Please email: email@example.com
+You are strongly encouraged to email the project supervisor prior to submitting an application to discuss your suitability for this project.
+Please email: firstname.lastname@example.org

 Interested undergraduates who wish to apply for summer studentships should contact me directly with a CV and brief description of your scientific interests and goals.
 There are a number of potential sources of funding for placements, including through the University of Sheffield SURE scheme and other funding bodies.
 Deadlines for funding opportunities are frequently quite early in the year, so try to get in contact as soon as possible following the Christmas vacation.